 I am an ambitious, confident, strong female leader and I have dealt with impostor syndrome in my career.
-To the millions of women, early in their careers, wondering if it ever gets better, and if you can beat it… Yes, you can!
+To the millions of women, wondering if it ever gets better, and if you can beat it… Yes, you can!

 Every woman leader who has progressed in her career has done so by competitively leading organizations and delivering results.
 The real question is : What are the coping mechanisms we use at work?
 What is working for us, and what is not?
 How do the best leaders (and the worst) cope?

 What is at the heart of the Impostor Syndrome?

 Millions of articles split hairs about what is impostor syndrome, and position it as fear of success, fear of failure, perfectionism, perhaps just a little ‘intellectual self doubt’, but won’t go any further than that.
 Dancing around the issue isn’t helping us.

 As I have grown as a leader myself, and as I’ve coached hundreds of other leaders, I’ve learnt that you cannot grow unless someone holds up a mirror.
 So, please bear with me, as I try and do that for you.